silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/11_Integration/index.md

-summary: Integrate other web services within your application or make your SilverStripe data available via REST.
+summary: Integrate other web services within your application or make your SilverStripe data available.
+introduction: Integrate other web services within your application or make your SilverStripe data available.
+title: Integration and Web Services

 [CHILDREN]

-## How-to

-[CHILDREN How_To]